joexyjay/GitHub-Finder-App/README.md

 # GitHub Finder App

-This is an app to search Github users and display their info.
+This is an app to search Github users and display their info using React, Tailwind Css and DaisyUI which is a tailwindCss component Library.